neocogent/sqlchain/INSTALL.md

 Answer the questions and it will create a user, mysql db and config files with correct permissions in locations you indicate.
 There are defaults for everything so you can get by with hitting 'Enter' the whole way thru.
 It also can be run again to change options but does not remove old files.
 It won't clobber the database either - you have to do that manually.
 It will create some demo api/web server files which you can build upon.

 Finally, try starting the daemons, one at a time at first (this uses the upstart init process, which also starts them at boot).
+On Ubuntu > 14.04 use `systemctl start` instead.

 ```
 sudo start bitcoin